National Cadet Corps (India): Ek Bharat Shreshtha Bharat Camp (EBSB)

-These camps are conducted on All India basis and help bridge the cultural gap among various States of India.
-In addition, there are six special NICs conducted at Leh, Nagrota (J&K), Chakabama (NER, Nagaland), Srinagar, Lakshadweep and Port Blair.
+These camps are conducted on All-India basis and help bridge the cultural gap among various States of India.
+In addition, there are six special EBSB campings conducted at Leh, Nagrota (J&K), Chakabama (NER, Nagaland), Srinagar, Lakshadweep and Port Blair.

 Advance Leadership Camp (ALC)

 Advance Leadership Camp is conducted 6 times in various places throughout India.
 A cadet must have completed Basic Leadership Camp in order to qualify for this camp.
 In this camp the officers give cadets training for SSB screening and entrance.

 Army Attachment Camp

-These camps are conducted by the NCC in collaboration with Indian Army, as the willing cadets are attached to the specific regiments undergoing the training period of 10–15 days.
-In this camp, the cadets are trained by the instructors of the particular regiment, in the military tactics including day/night warfare & also get familiar with the weaponry.
+These camps are conducted by the NCC in collaboration with Indian Army, as the willing cadets are attached to a specific army battalion undergoing the training period of 10–15 days each.
+In this camp, the cadets are trained by the instructors of the particular regiment, in the military tactics including day/night warfare & also get familiar with the small arms and heavy weapon systems and are introduced to regimental traditions and customs in infantry regiments and service traditions in other arms and services.

 Hiking And Trekking Camps

 Adventurous treks and hikes up mountains take place, with expeditions to local mountains and hills.